clockspot/arduino-clock/README.md

 * **What type of signal outputs** are equipped: a piezo beeper (default) and/or a relay.
   * **Signal duration** (default 3min) and **piezo pulse duration** (default 500ms)
   * If relay is equipped, **relay mode**:
     * In switched mode (default), the relay will be switched to control an appliance like a radio or light fixture.
 If used with timer, it will switch on while timer is running (like a "sleep" function).
-If used with alarm, it will switch on when alarm trips; specify **alarm switch duration** (default 2 hours).
+If used with alarm, it will switch on when alarm trips; specify **relay switch duration** (default 2 hours).
     * In pulse mode, the relay will be pulsed, like the beeper is, to control an intermittent signaling device like a solenoid or indicator lamp; specify **relay pulse duration** (default 200ms).
 * **Soft alarm switch** enabled: default is yes; it is switched with Adjust while viewing the alarm time.
 Change to no if the signal output/appliance has its own switch on this relay circuit; the clock's alarm will be permanently on.
 * **Soft power switch** enabled (switched relay only): default is yes; appliance can be switched manually with Adjust while viewing the time of day.
 Change to no if the appliance has its own power switch (independent of this relay circuit) or does not need to be manually switched.